 Create the Top of the Table

-Use the two 5-foot lengths of the 1-by-8 and drill 3/8-inch holes 1" in from the end, and then about 12" centers along one edge of each board, such that they match holes in the opposite board.
-You should use a dowel jig to ensure the holes are at the same position across the width of the board.
-Squeeze glue in the holes and spread along the matching edges of the boards; push dowel joints in.
+Use the two 5-foot lengths of the 1x8 and drill 3/8-inch holes 1 inch in from the end, and then about 12-inch centers along one edge of each board, such that they match the holes in the opposite board.
+It's best to use a dowel jig to ensure the holes are at the same position across the width of the board.
+Squeeze glue in the holes and spread it along the matching edges of the boards, then insert a dowel joint in each hole.
 Clamp the two pieces together and leave overnight to dry.
+Sand the surface smooth.

 Add the Table Skirt

-Position the boards on the underside of the table top, 1 1/4 inches from the edge with all the pocket holes facing the inside.
+Position the boards on the underside of the table top, 1 1/4-inch from the edge, with all the pocket holes facing the inside.
 Make sure each board is centered along the length.
 Attach to the top with the Kreg screws.